GustavoRuedaEnriquez/GustavoRuedaEnriquez/README.md

 <img src="./jumping_squidward.gif" alt="My depression is chronic, but this ass is iconic"/>
 </div>

-- ⚡ Fun fact: For some reason, while sudying at the university, a friend blessed me with the nickname _Wapi_, and now that nickname has replaced my real name.
+- ⚡ Fun fact: For some reason, while studying at the university, a friend blessed me with the nickname _Wapi_, and now that nickname has replaced my real name.

 <br>